 $sourcerownumber variable is a reference to the row number in which the current row originally appeared in the source of the data.

 Tip: If the source row information is still available, you can hover over the left side of a row in the data grid to see the source row number in the original source data.

 - The following transforms might make original row information invalid or otherwise unavailable.
 In these cases, the reference returns null values:

-When working with datasets sourced from Avro files, the
+When working with datasets sourced from Avro or Parquet files, the

 $sourcerownumberreference is not supported.

 The following example generates a new column containing the source row number for each row in the dataset, if available: